Brian Wallows and Peter's Swallows: Production

+Censorship

-Following the terror attacks on September 11, 2001, 20th Century Fox decided to edit the musical number "You've Got a Lot to See" in syndicated airings by digitally removing the World Trade Center towers, as well as replacing the likeness of former President George W. Bush with a beer bong on a tarot card with a tarot card featuring trash talk-show host Jerry Springer during the animation sequence between Pearl and Brian.
+Following the September 11 attacks in 2001, 20th Century Fox edited the musical number "You've Got a Lot to See" in syndicated airings by digitally removing the World Trade Center towers and replacing the tarot card of George W. Bush holding a beer bong with trash talk-show host Jerry Springer.

+Reception

 "Brian Wallows and Peter's Swallows" won an Emmy Award for Best Song.
 Creator Seth MacFarlane, the recipient of the award, noted that the episode's director, Dan Povenmire, deserved to have received the award for the contribution the visuals made to the episode's win.
 Povenmire jokingly responded "That's a nice sentiment and all, but did he offer to give me his (Emmy Award)?
 No!
 And it's not like he doesn't already have two (Emmy Awards) of his own just sitting in his house!"